danieljestes/CS220Spring23_ehar/hw6solution.md

 ```

     a.
 The 4-bit condition code is `b`, or `1011`, which is `lt`.
 	b.
-Looking at the next twp bits, which are `00`, which is a data processing instruction.
+Looking at the next two bits, which are `00`, which is a data processing instruction.
 	c.
 The `op` bit is a `0`, and `op1` is `00001` and `op2` is `1001`.
 This is a
 	multiply.
 	d.
 The `S` is 1.